 Applied Mathematics (B.S.)

-Applied mathematicians develop and utilize mathematically rigorous methods, modeling insights, and computational algorithms to solve real-world problems from science, engineering, and society.
+Applied mathematicians develop and utilize mathematically rigorous methods, modeling insights, and computational algorithms to solve real-world problems for science, engineering, and society.

 Applied mathematics is created in response to problems in science, engineering, and society.
 As an applied mathematician, you will be able to solve problems across career fields, using a variety of mathematical strategies.
 For example, constructing methods for multicriteria decision making requires discrete mathematics and statistics.
 Predicting how the financial markets will behave requires probability/statistics, analysis, and optimization.
 Analyzing how liquid flows around solids requires expertise in computational methods and analysis.
 With an applied mathematics background, you are prepared for careers in insurance, electronics and computer manufacturing, logistics, pharmaceuticals, and more.